shamty2016/my-portfolio/README.md

-# my-portfolio
+# About my first project portfolio
-"This is my first project in GitHub"
+# This repository serves as the project portfolio for [Ndonji].
+Its my first assignment.